Anhtran0208/Duolingo_Clone_Goal_Screen/README.md

-# AND101 Project 3 - AnimalApps
+# AND101 Project Duolingo Clone Goal Screen

-Submitted by: **Anh Tran**

-Time spent: **4** hours spent in total

 ## Summary

-**Duolingo Goal Screen** is an android app that clones the goal screen of Duolingo App.
+**Duolingo Goal Screen** is an Android app that clones the goal screen of Duolingo App.
 It has the message when users complete the daily goal and continue button

-## Application Features

-The following REQUIRED features are completed:

-- [x ] Pick an app screenshot to duplicate
-  - Be sure to add the screenshot to "Chosen Screenshot" below.
-- [ x] Create a runnable app that displays an Animal Version of your chosen screenshot
-- [ x] Layout uses one (1) or more ConstraintLayout
-- [ x] Layout uses one (1) or more ImageView
-- [x ] Layout uses three (3) or more TextViews

-The following STRETCH features are implemented:

-- [ ] Create a custom-shape Button using Shape Drawables
-- [ ] Customize the text fonts by creating new Font Resources
-- [ ] Add Tooltips to your Views to help users understand how to navigate the UI
-- [ ] Create a second layout, this time for an original, personal app idea

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Chosen Screenshot